3 Reasons to Cruise the Galápagos

 Choosing your Galapagos Cruise

-2. When do you want to go?
+2. When to go

-The Galápagos can be visited year-round, but the best time depends on your interests.
-December to May offers warm weather and calmer seas, making it ideal for snorkelling.
-June to November brings cooler waters and nutrient-rich currents, attracting more marine life, including whales and seabirds.
+- June to November brings cooler waters and nutrient-rich currents, attracting more marine life, including whales and seabirds.

 How do I get to the Galapagos islands?